azuredevops619/MCW-Big-data-analytics-and-visualization/Hands-on lab/HOL step-by-step - Big data analytics and visualization.md

    >
    >![In the taskbar for a notebook, the cluster that is currently attached is highlighted.](media/attach-cluster-to-notebook.png 'Attach cluster to notebook')

-8. Run each cell (except `Clean up` section in Notebook 3) of the notebooks located in the **Exercise 2** folder (01, 02 and 03) individually by selecting within the cell, then entering **Ctrl+Enter** on your keyboard.
+8. Run each cell (except `Clean up` section in Notebook 3) of the notebooks located in the **Exercise 2 folder (Run all three: 01, 02 and 03)** individually by selecting within the cell, then entering **Ctrl+Enter** on your keyboard.
 Pay close attention to the instructions within the notebook, so you understand each step of the data preparation process.
+Change cluster size if you get quota limit error in **Notebook 03** while deploying model (instructor will help).

    ![In the Workspace screen, beneath BigDataVis the Exercise 2 folder is selected.
 Beneath Exercise 2, three notebooks are displayed 01 Data Preparation, 02 Train and Evaluate Models, and 03 Deploy as Web Service.](media/azure-databricks-exercise-2.png 'Exercise 2 folder')

-9. Do NOT run any notebooks within the Exercise 5 or 6 folders.
+9. Do NOT run any notebooks within the **Exercise 5 or 6** folders.
 They will be discussed later in the lab.

 ## Exercise 3: Setup Azure Data Factory